odiseoteam/SyliusVendorPlugin/README.md

 ## Description

 This is a Sylius Plugin that add vendors (brands) to your store.
-The vendors is an entity that sells products and are fully customizable by the admin.
+The vendor is an entity that sells products and are fully customizable by the admin.

 Features: